projectriff/riff/docs/riff_application_status.md

 The Ready condition is shown which should include a reason code and a descriptive message when the status is not "True".
 The status for the condition may be: "True", "False" or "Unknown".
-An "Unknown" status is common while the application is processed or a build is in progress.
+An "Unknown" status is common while the application roll out is processed or a build is in progress.

 ```
-riff application status [flags]
+riff application status <name> [flags]
 ```

 ### Examples